hairchair/OS

 Foundations

-Regulatory extractions complete — wellness positioning locked under FDA 2019 General Wellness guidance.
+Regulatory extractions complete — wellness positioning locked under the FDA’s January 6, 2026 General Wellness guidance.
 Four requirement documents drafted.
 CWRU IP correspondence sent.
 ROS 2 + SROS2 environment online with a keystore for every node enclave.
 Claude Code workflow and the five HairChair custom skills installed.

 Complete